YT37/FlutterApps/README.md

 # FlutterApps
-- These projects are my apps made in Flutter.
+- These are apps made in flutter.

 # Demo
 - All demo apps are in their respective folders.